IBM-Cloud/docs/services/IoTAutomotive/iotautomotive_admin.md

 1. On the {{site.data.keyword.Bluemix_notm}} dashboard, click the {{site.data.keyword.iot4auto_short}} service tile.
 2. Select the **Manage** view of your service instance.
 Make a note of the user name and password credentials because you need them later.
-To access the administration console, your IBM ID is required, which might not be the same as your {{site.data.keyword.Bluemix_notm}} credentials.
+To access the administration console, your IBMid is required, which might not be the same as your {{site.data.keyword.Bluemix_notm}} credentials.
-3. Click **Launch** and, when prompted, enter your IBM ID credentials.
+3. Click **Launch** and, when prompted, enter your IBMid credentials.
 4. Click **LOG IN**.
 The **Admin Console** window opens.

 ## Managing tenant information